jest-community/eslint-plugin-jest/docs/rules/prefer-lowercase-title.md

 This option is used to control whether [`todo`](https://jestjs.io/docs/api#testtodoname) Jest functions to be checked by this rule.
-By the default, the option is set to false.
+By default, the option is set to false.

 Example of **correct** code for the `{ "ignoreTodos": true }` option: